NDIS Overview

 • NDIS = National Disability Insurance Scheme

-• The NDIS is an Australian government-funded program that provides support for people with disabilities or developmental delays.
+• An Australian government program that funds supports for people with disabilities or developmental delays.
 It began rolling out in Queensland in 2016.

-• It funds items, services, and supports that are considered reasonable and necessary, and are linked to the participant’s disability or developmental delay.
+• It funds items, services, and supports that are reasonable and necessary and linked to a participant’s disability or developmental delay.

 • Eligibility criteria: